Long-Py/Long-Py.github.io/_posts/2019-09-27-Scrape-get-content-from-hidden-element-using-selenium.md

 ### Motivation
 Sometimes when we do web scraping, we find some contents are hidden which will be shown by click a button or title etc..

 In these cases, we have to use `selenium` to click the button to show the hidden texts.
-In some cases, however, we can use elements' `textContent`, `innerText`, or `innerHTML` to those texts easily.
+In some cases, however, we can use elements' `textContent`, `innerText`, or `innerHTML` to get those contexts easily.

 - `innerHTML` will return the inner HTML of this element, which contains **all HTML tags** inside.